 Sometimes we need a little magic, don’t we?
-A magic wand, an enchanted switch, or Harry Potter’s invisible cloak would prove to be more than helpful for turning invisible when you have a really bad hair day, for completing your tasks as fast as a ”hocus pocus”, or for avoiding unpleasant situations in a blink of an eye.
+A magic wand, an enchanted switch, or Harry Potter’s invisible cloak would prove to be more than helpful for turning invisible when you have an awful hair day, for completing your tasks as fast as a ”hocus pocus,” or for avoiding unpleasant situations in a blink of an eye.

 What is Kill Switch VPN?
 The Transylvanian story.

 Do you know what I hate most of all in the entire world?
 To stub my toe on every damn piece of furniture or bed caster in my castle.
 And I am sure you know what I mean.

 Before installing my double pane windows (I told you about them in one of my articles), I woke up almost every night because of my noisy bat-neighbors.
 Whenever this thing happened, I used to be full of rage and anger, rushing with the speed of light to the window to drive them away.

 Unlike me, karma never sleeps, so I was unlucky enough to stub my toe on the corner of my office desk almost every time.
 The pain and frustration started to be unbearable, so I needed to find a solution to prevent this thing from happening.
 Only if there was some magic trick to enlighten my way to the window.

 Then, the idea kicked in.
 A MOTION SENSING LIGHT BULB.
 This solution could do the work, as it’s clearly sensing when the danger is approaching and, of course, is preventing me from other late-night painful accidents.